 By eating enough protein in your diet, you get all of the amino acids you need.

 If you don’t consume enough taurine, you may need to take supplements.
 This may happen

 during parenteral nutrition.
 This is because the body can't make enough of it.

 Babies who aren’t breastfed may need taurine supplements.
 This is because their ability

 to make it isn’t fully developed.
 Many infant formulas and parenteral nutrition solutions

 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can

-decrease how efficient your metabolism is.
-It can also make your kidneys work harder.
-In children, taking single amino acid supplements may also cause growth problems.
+lessen how well your metabolism works.
+It can make your kidneys work harder.
+In children,

+single amino acid supplements may cause growth problems.

-Women who are pregnant or breastfeeding shouldn’t use taurine supplements.
-Breast
+People who are pregnant or breastfeeding shouldn’t use taurine supplements.
+Breastmilk

-milk contains high levels of taurine as compared with cow's milk.
-Taurine is added
+has high levels of taurine as compared with cow's milk.
+Taurine is added to infant